wenewzhang/mixin_labs-java-bot/README.md

                     MixinBot.sendText(webSocket,conversationId,userId,new String(msgData,"UTF-8"));
 ```

+Not only texts, images and other type message will be pushed to your bot.
+You can find more [details](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/) about Messenger message.
 ### End
 Now your bot worked.
-You can hack on it now.
+You can hack it now.

 Full code is [here](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/src/main/java/mixin_labs/java/bot/App.java)